 I’m experiencing acute to mild pain between my shoulder blades.
 It most often occurs when I’ve been performing a new activity, haven’t been holding my posture well, spending a lot of time sitting at a desk, or after heavy lifting.

-Treatments: Because muscle irritation inbetween the shoulder blades stems from bad posture, posture correction is the best solution.
+Treatments: Because muscle irritation between the shoulder blades stems from bad posture, posture correction is the best solution.
 Wearing a posture brace will help to ensure that your muscles memory is correcting its natural stance.
 Correcting the natural stance will relieve the pain you’ve been experiencing.
-Check out BraceAbility’s new posture corrector here.
+Check out BraceAbility’s new posture corrector.

 Causes: Gallbladder disease is caused most often in two different ways.
 In one scenario gallstones form and in the other scenario the gallbladder is inflamed.
 Gallbladder disease is known for causing lots of pain and can be extremely debilitating for a person.
 Gallbladder disease is widely known for having referred pain (pain that exists outside of the trigger point).

-Treatments: If you think you may have gallbladder disease it’s best your consult with a doctor.
+Treatments: If you think you may have gallbladder disease it’s best you consult with a doctor.
 Most often people will initially be prescribed antibiotics.

 I’m experiencing pain between my shoulder blades that restricts movement in my back, particularly in the morning (stiffing my back).
 The pain is can be so frustrating that I have trouble sleeping.